 • Santa Maria Church

-One of Spain’s most beautiful churches faces the imposing Palacio Episcopal in Cáceres and attracts many thousands of visitors from across Spain and Europe each year.
+One of Spain’s most beautiful churches faces the imposing Palacio Episcopal in Cáceres, attracting thousands of visitors from across Spain and Europe each year.
 It was built in a Gothic-Renaissance style and is noted for its beautiful 15th-century crucifix.

 • Arco de la Estrella